Rob-McCormack/EC-Flat50Bench/README.md

 ### Limitations & Scope

 This benchmark demonstrates **adversarial reward inversion** in a simplified setting.
 It does not prove the full 8×8 EC is unsolvable, but shows why traditional optimization must fail.
 The results establish a **lower bound**: if agents cannot overcome reward inversion here, they cannot solve the full game.

-### Visual Evidence

-The graph below demonstrates **Structural Gradient Erasure**.
-The Green Line proves the agent is intelligent.
-The Red/Blue lines prove that **Structure dominates Intelligence**.

 **Raw Data:** [`data/`](data/)